opensearch-project/data-prepper/data-prepper-plugins/elasticsearch/README.md

 e.g. [otel-v1-apm-span-index-template.json](https://github.com/opendistro-for-elasticsearch/data-prepper/blob/master/data-prepper-plugins/elasticsearch/src/main/resources/otel-v1-apm-span-index-template.json)

 - `dlq_file`(optional): A String of absolute file path for DLQ failed output records.
 Defaults to null.
-If not provided, failed records will be written into the default log file.
+If not provided, failed records will be written into the default data-prepper log file (`logs/Data-Prepper.log`).

 - `bulk_size` (optional): A long of bulk size in bulk requests in MB.
 Default to 5 MB.
 If set to be less than 0, all the records received from the upstream prepper at a time will be sent as a single bulk request.